 “I think we all were buying into the idea of quarantine to flatten the curve and I think there are a lot of questions now that it’s more of a house arrest to find a cure with people wondering exactly what that means as far as the future of the country and the freedoms we’re allowed to have at this point.”—Aaron Rodgers

 I did not support the Trump approach of locking down the country in the face of SARS-CoV-2.
-He has let the lockdown go on for too long.
+Nor did I support governors who did the same.
+Elites have let the lockdown go on for too long.
 The lockdown was supposed to be a temporary measure to flatten the curve to prevent swamping hospitals with COVID-19 patients.
 Trump listened to the experts around him—Dr. Anthony Fauci, Dr. Deborah Birx, etc.—and followed their recommendations.
 And now the economy is in shambles.
 The world, in crisis.

 We saw that many people were prepared to make sacrifices in the face of a crisis.
 The curve is flattened (how much of that is attributable to the lockdown is an open question).
 Hospitals are no longer overwhelmed (most weren’t anyway).
 Trump, who asked a lot of the public, by cajoling and ordering them to shelter-in-place and socially-distance, is honoring his end of the bargain, encouraging states to open up so people can get back to their lives and livelihoods.